Sometimes you need to make a one-time change to a resource's availability. For example they have a vacation planned or are absent for other reasons.

 - Select the edit icon next to the resource you want to update.

 Exceptions for named resource are entered in hours.
-Exceptions for resource teams are entered in FTE.
+Exceptions for resource groups are entered in FTE.

 Enter the exception details.

 Start date - The date the exception period starts.

 Finish date - The date the exception period ends.

 If entering the exception for a named resource enter the exception hours per day.
 For named resources exceptions can be used to reduce availability (time off) or add availability (overtime).

 If entering the exception for a resource groups enter the exception FTE per day.